CExA-project/ddc/docs/concepts.md

 ## ddc::DiscreteDomain

-`ddc::DiscreteDomain` is an interval of [unique identifiers](#ddcdiscreteelement) distributed according to each labeled dimension.
+`ddc::DiscreteDomain` is an interval of [ddc::DiscreteElement](#ddcdiscreteelement) distributed according to each labeled dimension.
-It allows for the distribution of [unique identifiers](#ddcdiscreteelement) across each previously defined labeled dimension.
+It allows for the distribution of [ddc::DiscreteElement](#ddcdiscreteelement) across each previously defined labeled dimension.
 It is constructed using the method `ddc::init_discrete_space`.

 ## ddc::Chunk and ddc::ChunkSpan

 The `ddc::Chunk` is a container that holds the data, while `ddc::ChunkSpan` behaves like `std::mdspan`, meaning it is a pointer to the data contained within the `ddc::Chunk`.

 Chunks contain data that can be accessed by [unique identifiers](#ddcdiscreteelement).
-Usually, to access the data at a specific point of a 2D space, we would use two integers corresponding to the usual 'i' and 'j' indices.
+Usually, to access the data at a specific point of a 2D space, we would use two integers corresponding to the usual `i` and `j` indices.
 Instead, DDC uses the coordinate `ix` as a discrete element of the $x$ position (`ddc::DiscreteElement<DDimX>`), and the coordinate `iy` as a discrete element following the $DDim$ dimension (`ddc::DiscreteElement<DDim>`).
 This is done after defining a strong typing for each dimension as `DDim`.

 Note that swapping the `ddc::DiscreteElement<DDim1>` and `ddc::DiscreteElement<DDim2>` indices when calling the `ddc::ChunkSpan` does not affect the correctness of the code; the result remains the same: